bhklab/PGx_Guidelines/README.md

 ```
 We have also provided randomly generated hyperparameter settings in `filelistF10Uniquev1`.

-We have provised the model objects for the best settings on [Zenodo](https://zenodo.org/record/4642024#.YF9-FK9KiUk).
+We have provided the model objects for the best settings of DNN experiments on [Zenodo](https://zenodo.org/record/4642024#.YF9-FK9KiUk).

 ## CTRPv2 vs. GDSCv1
 For this analysis, we have provided the Jupyter notebook `GDSCv1.ipynb`.